AlanSmythDeaf/learnisl/README.md

 - `#FFFFFF` used for primary text.
 - `#000000` used for for buttons and for how to play page.

+The reason I chose blue is that, it represent the Deaf Community and I ensure that black text has white background so that it's viviewing accessibility.

 ### Typography

 I use the font Verdana as it's it score highly for web accessibility, I kept that one font throughout the website

 ## User Stories